louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ---

 The patient's symptoms — nocturnal acid reflux, supine-predominant chronic cough, and dysphagia — are most consistent with **GERD-related chronic cough** [^7b7a2748] and possible **laryngopharyngeal reflux (LPR)** [^b039fd45], with dysphagia raising concern for esophageal injury or motility disorder [^948ec56f].
 The cough likely reflects vagally mediated esophageal–bronchial reflexes and, in some cases, microaspiration [^10afa281] [^11cd368d].
-Dysphagia warrants prompt evaluation for esophagitis, stricture, or motility disease [^notfound].
+Dysphagia warrants prompt evaluation for esophagitis, stricture, or motility disease [^71259dcf].
 Initial management should include lifestyle measures, a **twice-daily PPI trial for 8–12 weeks** [^c2d83f6d], and objective reflux testing if symptoms persist or if surgery is considered [^2372b33d] [^71f88051].

 ---